potassco/fclingo/README.md

 ```
 UNSATISFIABLE
 ```
-Even if the price for the saddlebag is undefined, the constraint detects that the price limit is breached since the undefined variable is removed from the set.
+Even if the price for the bag is undefined, the constraint detects that the price limit is breached since the undefined integer variable is removed from the set.

 ### 2. Sum under strict semantics

 The atom in 2. sums up the linear terms for the conditions that are true.
-In contrast to 1., if any of the terms is undefined, resulting from a variable being undefined that is contained within, the sum is undefined as well.
+In contrast to 1., if any of the terms is undefined, resulting from an integer variable being undefined that is contained within, the sum is undefined as well.
 This results in the atom being false.
+We will later elaborate how this version of sum is useful for assignments later in this document.
 The atom may be used in the head or in the body.

 The example `examples/config_optional.lp` behaves identically when we replace `sus` with `sum`.

 Different behavior arises for the price limit.
 ```
-price(standardframe,15).
+price(frame,15).

 pricelimit(14).

-  selected(standardframe).
+  selected(frame).
-{ selected(saddlebag) }.
+{ selected(bag) }.

 &sus{price(P)} = V :- selected(P), price(P,V).
 :- &sus { price(P) : selected(P)  } >= L,